py-actions/py-dependency-install/README.md

 # py-actions/py-dependency-install GitHub Action

-This GitHub Action installs Python package dependencies from a user-defined `requirements.txt` file path with optional `pip`, `setuptools`, and `wheel` installs/updates during execution.
+This GitHub Action installs Python package dependencies from a user-defined `requirements.txt` file path with `pip`, `setuptools`, and `wheel` installs/updates during execution.
 A Python package environment report is displayed at the end of Action execution.

 ## Inputs